grannycart/subworld-shortstory1/second-version_rev2.md

 Cassandra could hear Hemi's boat-balancing act play out in the water.
 Air rushed through the pipes that passed near or through the sonar compartment.
 The sound from the pipes reverberated with the ever-so-slightly delayed sound in the headphones creating the effect in her mind that she was being swallowed up by a gaping maelstrom of air and water.

 It did not last long.
 Hemi only had to blast air a couple of times and then balance the air by returning the water to the tanks it came from.
-It took a matter of a minute or so before silence made its way back through the boat, paaing in Cassandra's headphones like a wave from bow to stern.
+It took a matter of a minute or so before silence made its way back through the boat, passing through Cassandra's headphones like a wave from bow to stern.
 The last little flush of Hemi's ballast water returned the boat to a dead-even keel.

 They hung in the water for just a beat of silent contemplation before the electric motors wound up and hummed along at a low pitch.
 They slowly pushed forward.
 Percy was clearly in no rush to move away.
 As she had told Cassandra: the plan was to hide first, then run.
 But how was it possible to hide?
 Cassandra figured they had exactly the amount of time until the sonar operator on the ship above decided to check their location with another ping.
 There was no reason for that operator to wait: it would likely be a matter of minutes, if not seconds.